 Sharpe Ratio: A return/risk measure developed by William Sharpe.
-Return (numerator) is defined as the incremental average return of an investment over the risk free rate.
+Return (numerator) is defined as the incremental average return of an investment over the risk-free rate.
 Risk (denominator) is defined as the standard deviation of the investment returns.
-IASG defines the value for the risk free rate as 1%.
+IASG defines the value for the risk-free rate as 1%.

 Annualized Sharpe = Monthly Sharpe x (12)½

 Skewness: Describe asymmetry from the normal distribution in a set of statistical data.
-Skewness can come in the form of “negative skewness” or “positive skewness”, depending on whether data points are skewed to the left (negative skew) or to the right (positive skew) of the data average.
+Skewness can come in the form of “negative skewness” or “positive skewness,” depending on whether data points are skewed to the left (negative skew) or to the right (positive skew) of the data average.

-If there are fewer than three data points, or the sample standard deviation is zero, Skewness returns the N/A error value.
+If there are fewer than three data points or the sample standard deviation is zero, Skewness returns the N/A error value.

 Soft: (1) A description of a price that is gradually weakening; or (2) this term also refers to certain “soft” commodities such as sugar, cocoa, and coffee.

 Sortino Ratio: This is a return/risk ratio developed by Frank Sortino.
-Return (numerator) is defined as the incremental compound average period return over a Minimum Acceptable Return (MAR).
+Return (numerator) is defined as the incremental compound average period returns over a Minimum Acceptable Return (MAR).
 Risk (denominator) is defined as the Downside Deviation below a Minimum Acceptable Return (MAR).
 Just as with the Downside Deviation calculation, IASG calculates the Sortino using 3 different values for the MAR: 1) a MAR defined as 10.0%, 2) a MAR defined as 5.0%, and 3) a MAR defined as 0.0%.

 Annualized Sortino = Monthly Sortino x (12)½

 Spread: (1) In a quotation, the difference between the bid and the ask prices of a futures contract.
-(2) An options position established by purchasing one option and selling another option of the same class, but of a different series.
+(2) An options position established by purchasing one option and selling another option of the same class but of a different series.

 Spreader: A commodities trader who attempts to profit from a change in price differences between commodities, futures contracts, or options contracts; a commodities arbitrageur.

 Standard Deviation: Standard Deviation measures the dispersal or uncertainty in a random variable (in this case, investment returns).
 It measures the degree of variation of returns around the mean (average) return.
 The higher the volatility of the investment returns, the higher the standard deviation will be.
-For this reason, standard deviation is often used as a measure of investment risk.
+For this reason, the standard deviation is often used as a measure of investment risk.

 Annualized Standard Deviation = Monthly Standard Deviation X (12)½

 Sterling Ratio: This is a return/risk ratio.
 Return (numerator) is defined as the Compound Annualized Rate of Return over the last 3 years.
 Risk (denominator) is defined as the Average Yearly Maximum Drawdown over the last 3 years less an arbitrary 10%.
-To calculate this average yearly drawdown, the latest 3 years (36 months) is divided into 3 separate 12-month periods and the maximum drawdown is calculated for each.
-Then these 3 drawdowns are averaged to produce the Average Yearly Maximum Drawdown for the 3 year period.
+To calculate this average yearly drawdown, the latest 3 years (36 months) is divided into 3 separate 12-month periods, and the maximum drawdown is calculated for each.
+Then these 3 drawdowns are averaged to produce the Average Yearly Maximum Drawdown for the 3-year period.
 If three years of data are not available, the available data is used.